-Construction began in May 2019 on transit improvements to Guadalupe Street and Lavaca Street.
-Austin Transportation Department, Capital Metro and the Corridor Program Office are collaborating to improve one of the highest-volume passenger corridors in the Capital Metro system, and buses began using the bus-only contraflow lane on August 18, 2019.
+Construction was completed in August on transit improvements to Guadalupe and Lavaca Streets.
+Austin Transportation Department, Capital Metro and the Corridor Program Office collaborated to improve one of the highest-volume passenger corridors in the Capital Metro system, and buses began using the bus-only contraflow lane on August 18, 2019.
 The improvements include:

 - a new full traffic signal at Lavaca Street and 18th Street, including a bus-only signal phase